sahibgasimov/ecs-gitlab-terraform/README.md

-# ECS Fargate Deployment with Terraform and GitLab CI/CD
+# AWS ECS Fargate Deployments with Terraform and GitLab CI/CD using Python application.

 ## Table of Contents
 1. [Overview](#overview)